 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 250 words.

-NOTE: The first Discussion Board Forum found in week one of the course requires a video submission.
-Use of Kaltura as the recording and submission tool is suggested, but you may also create and post to YouTube as a “private” video, then share the link in our forum.
+NOTE: The first Discussion in the the course requires a video submission.
+Use of Kaltura as the recording and submission tool is suggested, but the student may also create and post to YouTube as a “unlisted” video, then share the link in the Discussion.

 The student will delve deeper into social entrepreneurship and the values driving the social sector.
 These briefs will challenge the student with rich ideas and biblical worldview connections that come alongside the course content to provide a textured understanding of value-based nonprofit development.
 These briefs must be 750–1,000 words in current APA format.
 The briefs must include at least 8 references, including the course texts and the Bible.

 Each quiz will cover the Learn material for the assigned module/week.
 Each quiz will be open-book/open-notes, contain 2 short answer questions, and have a 1 hour time limit.